 Sandra Renew’s poetry expresses her opinions on the state of the world.
 She wonders who sleeps at night?
 Who is lucky enough to live in safety and peace?
 Her poetry is informed by her many years working in war zones, in Indigenous communities and on the fringes of heterosexuality.
 Her poetry comments on contemporary issues and questions: war, language, environment, climate and the planet’s health, translation, dislocation, migration, terrorism, border crossings, dissent, gender, protest, human rights, freedoms.

-- The “tough on crime” approach failed NT youth
+- A “tough on crime” approach to youth justice won’t work